Controlled Generation of Unseen Faults for Partial and Open-Partial Domain Adaptation: Discussion

 \section{Discussion}

 The experiments performed in this research demonstrate the validity of the proposed framework \textit{FaultSignatureGAN} for DA with different types of extreme label discrepancies, where only the healthy class is shared between the domains.
-The results show that \textit{FaultSignatureGAN} performs comparable to other approaches given small domain gaps and outperforms all comparison methods under large domain gaps in extreme \textit{Partial} DA experiments.
-Further, \textit{FaultSignatureGAN} is not limited to only one label space discrepancy setting (if labels are available) as demonstrated by the conducted \textit{OpenSet\&Partial} experiments, where the proposed method substantially outperforms the comparison method.
+The results show that \textit{FaultSignatureGAN} performs similarly well compared to other approaches given small domain gaps and outperforms all comparison methods under large domain gaps in extreme \textit{Partial} DA experiments.
+Further, \textit{FaultSignatureGAN} is not limited to only one label space discrepancy setting (if labels are available) as demonstrated by the conducted \textit{Open-Partial} experiments, where the proposed method substantially outperforms the comparison method.
 The obtained results open interesting points for discussion.